Dust sample, quantitative fungal culture [C120]

 - Multiple swabs may be placed in a clean, new reclosable zippered plastic bag, and stored in a dark, cool place until receipt by the laboratory.
 There is no need to ship swab samples with an ice pack or other means of temperature control.
 We have found that simply packing the swabs in a padded envelope provides sufficient temperature protection in most cases.

 Certain sampling settings, such as irregular surfaces, are poorly suited to either bulk or swab sampling.
 Wipe samples may be more suited to these situations, since much more force can be applied to the sampling surface, and the flexibility of the wipe allows it to better conform to the contours of the sampling surface.
-We use TefTex wipes for biological sampling.
-These wipes are made from virgin teflon twill fabric.
-They are individually packed, sterile and pyrogen (endotoxin) free, and have an effective sampling surface of approximately 10 cm².
+We use wipes for biological sampling.
 Wipe samples may be collected in a manner similar to the above swab sampling procedure.
-Once the wipe has been sampled, it should be folded in half such that the sampled surface is in the interior of the fold, and replaced in the labeled transport pouch.
+Once the wipe has been sampled, it should replaced in the labeled transport pouch.

 Service options